mit-ll/CEP/README.md

 To build the CEP, several packages and toolsets must be installed and built.
 Follow the steps listed below.

+While Ubuntu 16.04 LTS is supported, it is End of Life as of April 2021.
+Thus, Ubuntu 18.04 LTS is recommended.

 ### Installing Vivado and Modelsim
 It is assumed that Vivado and Modelsim are installed on your system.
-The CEP has been tested on Vivado 2018.3 System Edition, albeit Design Edition should also work.
 It is noted that some of the libraries pulled in after sourcing the environmental script (e.g., `/opt/Xilinx/Vivado/2018.3/settings64.sh`) can conflict with the RISC-V toolchain build process.
 It is recommended that you not source this file in the bash shell you use to build the RISC-V tools.

 Modelsim is required if you intend to run the co-simulation or unit-simulation environments located in `<CEP_ROOT>/cosim` and `<CEP_ROOT>/unit_simulation` respectively.
-Version 2018.3 is recommended.
+Version 2019.1 is recommended.
 Other simulators or versions may work, but they have not been explicitly tested.

 ### Install the RISC-V GNU Toolchain